 Sidebar 3.1: Argo - Providing systematic observations of the subsurface global ocean – The Argo Steering Team

 The Argo Program is the first global subsurface ocean observing system, complementing satellite observations of the sea surface with comparable coverage of the subsurface oceans.
 Systematic global observations of the oceans are essential for observing and understanding climate variability and change because the oceans and atmosphere interact through a broad spectrum of climate-related phenomena.
 These range from rapid weather events, such as tropical cyclones, to multidecadal trends in heat and freshwater that are key indices of climate change.
-They include seasonal exchanges of heat and freshwater on hemispheric scales, water mass formation processes embedded in the seasonal cycle, interannual climate phenomena such as El Niño/La Niña, and decadal variability in the Pacific Decadal Oscillation and the Southern Annular Mode.
+They include seasonal exchanges of heat and freshwater on hemispheric scales, water mass formation processes embedded in the seasonal cycle, interannual climate phenomena such as El Niño/La Niña, and decadal variability in the Pacific decadal oscillation and the Southern Annular Mode.
 For all of these, it is important to study not only air-sea interactions, but their cumulative impact on ocean properties, including temperature and salinity.
 The ocean is important because it is the planet’s dominant reservoir for heat and water, which it exchanges massively with the atmosphere and transports through ocean circulation.
 The ocean’s great capacity for storage and its slow circulation provide long time scales in the climate system, smoothing out the rapid changes of the atmosphere forcing.